 For the GRNN network, the architecture has been discussed previously but it remains to mention that the spread which provided the best results was equal to '0.1524'.

-The error was larger than for the MLP network where in this case the accuracy of 0.5m had a precision of only 51%.
+The error was larger than the one for the MLP network where in this case the accuracy of 0.5m had a precision of only 51% for training data.
+The error was even worse for the real time testing dataset.
 Another deterioration found for GRNN is that the maximum error for the test dataset is not bound by the maximum error of the training phase.
-Figures 5 and 6 show the GRNN results.
+"Fig. 7 to 10" below show GRNN results.